SysAdminDk/EspHome/IR - Water Meter Reader/Readme.md

-### Kamstrup FlowIQ 2200
-Importent note: This is custom made for reading a Kamstrup FlowIQ 2200, if the 3d printed bracket fits other watermeters is unknown.

 ### Installation
-Upload kmp.h and multicalwater.h to /homeassistant/esphome, you can use the file editor, and create a new device in Esphome using the district-water-reader.yaml as refrence.
+Upload kmp.h and multicalwater.h to /config/esphome, you can use the file editor, and create a new device in Esphome using the district-water-reader.yaml as refrence.

 Inspiration for the code.
 https://github.com/cenobitedk/esphome_multical402